StacyScudder/paranormal_playlist/README.md

 # paranormal_playlist
-This is a recommender system that lets you enter a paranormal romance book and get back a Spotify playlist of hair metal songs as a soundtrack
+This is a recommender system that lets you enter a paranormal romance book and get back a list of 20 hair metal songs as a soundtrack

 About:
 This was my final project at allWomen Tech DS Bootcamp (5/2021-7/2021).
 The video presentation can be seen here: https://youtu.be/Ke0LeeY-LK8?t=1367 and the presentations without narration can be seen here: https://sway.office.com/W0qWgUcxXmIMwpbV?ref=Link